BatGap Logo

 Rick: Right.

-Tom: And they also say that it permeates through all three, so it’s not distinct from all three completely, like one block of wood might be distinct from another block of wood.
+Tom: They also say that it permeates through all three, so it’s not distinct from all three completely, like one block of wood might be distinct from another block of wood.

 Tom: Okay.